RoboVault/robo-arkiver/docs/docs/getting-started/create-new-arkive.md

 - `/handlers/` - Contains the handler functions for your data sources.
 - `/manifest.config.ts` - Contains the configuration for your Arkive.
 This is where you define your data sources and map them to your handler functions.

-We will go through each of these files in the next sections.
+We will go through each of these in the next sections.